-Caution Channels on L-band radios overlap; do not select channel numbers that are immediately adjacent to each other.
-The link analyses and performance tests you carried out during hardware installation should help you determine the appropriate channels.
+Caution Channels on L-band radios overlap; do not select channels that are adjacent to each other.

 - MW power-Configures the power level at which the radio will transmit.
 The power value should be the lowest possible setting that provides reliable data transmission, and should be determined during your link analysis.
 Specify the power in milliwatts (mW).
 See Chapter 2 for available power settings. - PN code-Specifies one of eight PN codes the radio will use to encode data for network transmission.
 The code value can be an integer between 1 and 8; all radios in your network must use the same code.